nushell/nushell.github.io/book/overlays.md

 (spam)>
 ```

-This can be useful if you have a generic script name, such as virtualenv's `activate.nu` but you want some more descriptive name for your overlay.
+This can be useful if you have a generic script name, such as virtualenv's `activate.nu` but you want a more descriptive name for your overlay.

 ## Preserving Definitions